invertase/react-native-firebase-docs/v3.0.*/core/default-app.md

 After following the iOS & Android install guides and correctly setting up your google services plist/json files; the default app is automatically initialized and available for use in react-native-firebase.

-There's no need to call `initializeApp(opt)` in your JS code for the default app, import RNFirebase and use the default app straight away:
+There's no need to call `initializeApp(options)` in your JS code for the default app, import RNFirebase and use the default app straight away:

 ```javascript
 import firebase from 'react-native-firebase';